runk/node-chardet/README.md

 ## Working with large data sets

-Sometimes, when data set is huge and you want to optimize performace (in tradeoff of less accuracy), you can sample only first N bytes of the buffer:
+Sometimes, when data set is huge and you want to optimize performace (with a tradeoff of less accuracy), you can sample only first N bytes of the buffer:

 ```javascript